 Coloration of non-O157 E. coli colonies may vary.
 The following photographs show the variation of colors of control strains from each of the seven STEC serogroups grown in pure culture on modified Rainbow Agar plates.

 Presumptive Rapid Screen Procedure

-A presumptive rapid screen test is performed directly on agglutination positive colonies from the mRBA to verify presumptive positive colonies using the manufacturer's instructions for the iQ-CheckTM Assay: Presumptive positive STEC is defined as having one or more typical colonies on plating agar agglutinate with STEC latex agglutination reagents and positive on the presumptive PCR assay.
+A presumptive rapid screen test is performed directly on agglutination positive colonies from the mRBA to verify presumptive positive colonies using the manufacturer's instructions for the iQ-CheckTM Assay:

 KEY DEFINITION